 *Maximum antenna separation improves the accuracy of slip angle measurement

-If roof mounting the IMU is not possible the IMU can be fixed inside the vehicle.
-A flexible way to fix the IMU rigidly within the vehicle is by using the Racelogic mounting arm.
-The three part telescopic handle is fully adjustable to any length between 70 and 150 cm to which another 20 cm can be added by extending a third section using the compression lever.
+If roof mounting of the IMU is not possible the IMU can be fixed inside the vehicle.
+A flexible way to fix the IMU rigidly within the vehicle is by using the Racelogic mounting pole (RLACS212-v2).
+The three-part telescopic handle is fully adjustable to any length between 70 and 150 cm to which another 20 cm can be added by extending a third section using the compression lever.

 Both ends are fixed to an 8 x 13 cm plate which sits on a joint to accommodate for uneven surfaces.
-Pressed against the IMU on the floor and the vehicle's ceiling, the mounting prop ensures that the IMU is fixed tightly.
+The IMU can be screwed on the additional IMU pole mount bracket (RLACS294) which firmly sits around the pole.
+Pressed against the floor and the vehicle's ceiling, the mounting prop ensures that the IMU is fixed tightly.

 It is also possible to fix the IMU firmly to the body of the vehicle.
 Make sure it is mounted in the direction of travel - as shown in the image below.
 It is also important to mount the sensor so that it is level with the ground.